 The goal of SSD is to work with other stakeholders to support a safe learning environment for all students.
 The School Resource Officers (SROs) are MPD police officers with specialized training and experience in working with youth and serving as a resource to a school and its staff.
 The SROs are required to meet all standard police training requirements, support prosecution of any arrests, and possibly respond to emergencies in close proximity to their assigned schools.
-While the SROs can and do make arrests when necessary, they work with schools, other District agencies, and community groups to pursue alternative methods for addressing disorder and conflict.
+While the SROs will make arrests when necessary, they work with schools, other District agencies, and community groups to pursue alternative methods for addressing disorder and conflict.
 In addition, SROs:

-• Coordinate mediations and response to conflicts that have happened or may happen off school grounds;
+Coordinate mediations and response to conflicts that have happened or may happen off school grounds;

-- Coordinate the Safe Passage Program to provide safe routes for youth to and from secondary schools; - Provide mentoring and outreach programs, such as seminars/assemblies and presentations on trending topics that may impact public safety, including bullying, drug use, social media, and gangs, and other issues, such as cell phone theft and synthetic marijuana; - Conduct school security assessments focused on crime prevention through environmental design, and participate in security meetings with the school administration; - Provide support to at-risk youth, by conducting home visits to chronic truants or suspended students, visits to group homes, and seminars to designated youth; and - Visit and work with the schools that feed into middle and high schools.
+- Coordinate MPD's Safe Passage Program to provide safe routes for youth to and from secondary schools; - Provide mentoring and outreach programs, such as seminars, assemblies, and presentations on key topics that may impact youth safety, including bullying, drug use, social media, and gangs; - Conduct school security assessments focused on crime prevention through environmental design, and participate in safety meetings with the school administration; - Provide support to at-risk youth by conducting home visits to chronic truants or suspended students, and seminars to designated youth; and - Visit and work with the schools that feed into middle and high schools.

-In the 2018-2019 school year (SY18/19), SROs will be deployed in a combination of short beats and clusters.
-Each short beat will consist of no more than three schools with a deployment of up to three SROs.
+In the 2019-2020 school year (SY19/20), SROs will be deployed in a combination of short beats and clusters.
+Each short beat will consist of no more than four schools with a deployment of up to four SROs.
 The remaining schools in each district will be in a cluster with SROs who will check in daily with these schools and provide safety support.
-While high schools will receive the most attention due to size and complexity of issues, SROs also provide outreach and conduct presentations to elementary and middle schools.
+While high schools will receive the most attention due to size and complexity of issues, SROs work with and conduct presentations to elementary and middle schools.
 The multi-faceted model should increase availability of the same SROs responding to schools, and improve officers' knowledge and familiarization with students and staff at high schools.
-For the upcoming school year all SROs will be deployed to the day shift including safe passage hours.

-To ensure that all partners are prepared for SY18/19, SSD officials are meeting with school leadership.
+To ensure that all partners are prepared for SY19/20, SSD officials have been meeting with school leadership, including individual meetings with all new high school principals.
 The teams review topics such as the role of SROs, communicating with MPD, securing school property, and security assessments.
 This is also an important opportunity for discussing any concerns of superintendents and principals.
 School leaders are encouraged to include SROs in regular security meetings.
-In addition, SSD is holding individual meetings with new high school principals.